 these are the pieces for the "hoop" in the car. they are in better condition than mine and were another extra find.

 Last edited by VR6 NRG; 02-17-2012 at 08:06 PM.

-I am a Vortex build addict, click the link below and join in on my addiction:
+I am a Vortex build addict, click the link below to check out my builds and join in on my addiction:

 Wish I woulda seen this ealier cause there is a cabrio in a junkyard here in Henderson that has a pretty nice black top and a good trunk and some other parts.
 And how are the rear door cards in that gti?
 I may be interested in them and maybe the bck seats and cargo area covers and such.

 gotcha. gracias to both of you